RostikRK/CryptoProject-Kostiuk-Konopada/README.md

 As a result after execution of those command in your docker containers list you should see those 6 items running:
 ![containers.png](CryptoProject%2Freadme_images%2Fcontainers.png)

 The system has been running for the 4 hours and was scraping the info about the 4 cryptocurrencies.
-Now lets first of look either everything has been written into the DBs as supprosed:
+Now lets first of look either everything has been written into the DBs as supposed:

 ![db_minutes.png](CryptoProject%2Freadme_images%2Fdb_minutes.png)
 ![db_hours.png](CryptoProject%2Freadme_images%2Fdb_hours.png)